dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ```

 Again, you can only reach the `.isEmpty` call when `object` contains a list, so
 this program is dynamically correct.
-But the type promotion rules are not smart
+But the type promotion rules were not smart
 enough to see that the `return` statement means the second statement can only be
 reached when `object` is a list.